ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 ## [From _The Vermont transcript._](https://chroniclingamerica.loc.gov/lccn/sn84023246/1864-03-18/ed-1/seq-1)

 #### 1864-03-18 &middot; St. Albans, Vt.

 <table style="width: 100%;"><tr><td style="width: 50%">

-FniMc or N.VTttni: A stoiy is told
-of an apple froo planted over the grave
-of Boger Williams to this effect : Tho
 tree had publied dowiiAarel one of its
 main loots in a sloping direction, m,.l
 iiearh straight course, toAiHrel the pre­